spring-jdbc-crud/simplejdbcmapper/README.md

  ```

 ## Limitations

 1. @Id can only be mapped to a single database column.
 Multi-column id are not supported.
-2. No support for table/column names with spaces in them.
+2. SimpleJdbcTemplate does not use quoted identifiers for table/column names so there is
-   No support for table/column names which are reserved keywords for that specific database.
+   no support for table/column names with spaces in them.

 ## TroubleShooting